SemanticBeeng/lms-clean/report.md

 So as long as the corresponding methods or operators were in scope, the user was able to manipulate conveniently `Rep[A]` as if they were `A`.

+### Lift

+The LMS solution to use Literals and other explicitly declared object is to use global conversion methods that know how to convert some present value to staged value.
+Their role is to convert `A` into `Rep[A]`.
+Those conversions are implicits and enable to write such declaration `val a: Rep[Int] = 2`.
+What is really happening is the scala solve the implicit lift conversion and it becomes `val a: Rep[Int] = lift(2)(intLift)` with `intLift` being an instance of `Lift[Int,Rep[Int]]`.
+The sole purpose of `Lift` instance is to lift values into lifted types.

 ## Scala virtualization